Man killed in overnight hit-and-run on Atlantic Avenue; driver flees on foot, Raleigh police say

-Authorities said it happened just before 3 a.m. when a man was crossing Atlantic Avenue and was struck by the driver of a pick-up truck.
+Authorities said it happened just before 3 a.m. when Rony Kevin Velasquez, 22, was crossing Atlantic Avenue and was struck by the driver of a pick-up truck.

 Both directions of Atlantic Avenue at Sego Court are closed as the investigation continues.